isomerpages/ogp-isofluent-write/index.md

 description: Brief site description here
 image: /images/isomer-logo.svg
 permalink: /
-notification: "Disclaimer: This is a sample website created solely for survey purposes to study copywriting preferences.
-The content on this website is for demonstration only."
+notification: "Disclaimer: This website is set up exclusively for the survey on copywriting preferences.
+The content provided is for the survey and demonstration purposes only."
 sections:
   - hero:
       title: Survey on Effective Government Copywriting